 Expand the Tables folder node and the Synonyms folder node to see the generated staging tables for the Source metadata, Views and Valuesets from the Source Map:

 - the staging tables corresponding to the Source System metadata are prefixed with the Alias (Src) provided in Studio

 Actually, the Valuesets from both the Source Map and the Target Map are present as tables with the prefixes mig_vs_src and mig_vs_tgt respectively.
 But only the Valuesets from the Source Map are exposed with the prefix Vs (as so-called Synonyms).

-Sometimes, Sql Server Management Studio may complain and show this (somewhat misleading) error message:
+Sometimes for obscure reasons deep in the Microsoft universe, Sql Server Management Studio may complain and show this (somewhat misleading) error message:

 If you experience this error please close down Sql Server Management Studio and start it again.
 This will resolve the problem.